-The art and architecture collection, housed in the Bapst Library supports the study, teaching and research needs of faculty and students in Art, Art History, and Film and other disciplines, as well as the cultural needs of the university community in general.
+The art and architecture collection, housed in the Bapst Library, supports the study, teaching, and research needs of faculty and students in Art, Art History, and Film and other disciplines, as well as the cultural needs of the university community in general.
 The collection covers the areas of the history of art and architecture from prehistoric times to the present along with museum studies, and photography.
-Many of these areas overlap with other academic departments, namely English, Philosophy, History, Romance Languages and Literatures, Classical Studies, Communications.
+Many of these areas overlap with other academic departments, namely Theatre, English, Philosophy, Theology, Psychology and Neuroscience, History, Romance Languages and Literatures, Eastern, Slavic, and German Studies, Classical Studies, Irish Studies, Communication, and the Lynch School of Education and Human Development.

 The collection consists of monographs, reference works, serials, catalogues raisonnés, exhibition catalogues, and indexes.
 Each year, more materials become available in electronic format.
 Textbooks and "how to" books are generally not collected.
 In the area of architecture, the emphasis is the history of architecture and the works of individual architects as opposed to architectural techniques.
 The same holds true for photography, as very little is collected in the area of darkroom or photographic techniques.
 Historical treatments and general surveys in the area of decorative arts are included.